spiceai/docs/README.md

-# What is Spice AI?
+# What is Spice.ai?

 Powerful and easy-to-use AI for developers.

-Spice AI is the best developer experience for continuous, time series AI.
-Bringing the frontend development lifecycle to training and using deep reinforcement learning, Spice AI enables teams to quickly and intelligently solve business problems using their existing skillset… writing code in the language of their choice.
+Spice.ai is the best developer experience for continuous, time series AI.
+Bringing the frontend development lifecycle to training and using deep reinforcement learning, Spice.ai enables teams to quickly and intelligently solve business problems using their existing skillset… writing code in the language of their choice.

-## Getting started with Spice AI <!-- {docsify-ignore} -->
+## Getting started with Spice.ai <!-- {docsify-ignore} -->

-Follow this guide to get started quickly with Spice AI.
+Follow this guide to get started quickly with Spice.ai.

-It might also be helpful to review the [Core Concepts](concepts/README.md) of Spice AI to familiarize yourself with Spice AI terminology as you proceed.
+It might also be helpful to review the [Core Concepts](concepts/README.md) of Spice.ai to familiarize yourself with Spice.ai terminology as you proceed.

 ### Current Limitations